jslim18/yolodax/README.md

 A sample of demo website is located at http://exchange.airkayu.com/
+  <b>Login detail</b>
+  Username: delta9144
+  Password: 123456

-Another details you may find about it is located at http://airkayu.com/home/virtual-coin-exchange-platform
+Another history you may find about it is located at http://airkayu.com/home/virtual-coin-exchange-platform